Death toll rises to 10 after China gas plant blast

 The blast shattered windows and doors of buildings in a three-kilometre radius.

-It occurred in the air separation unit of Henan Coal's factory, CCTV said, with those hurt sent to four different hospitals.
+It occurred in the air separation unit of Henan Coal's factory, CCTV said, with those hurt taken to four different hospitals.
 All production at the plant has been stopped.

 "Many windows and doors within a three-kilometre radius were shattered, and some interior doors were also blown out by the blast," CCTV said on its Twitter-like Weibo social media account.